Selective Licensing Scheme: Private Landlords & Local Authorities Role

 Publishing and Reviewing Scheme

-Once the consultation has completed and measures are set for the license, the result should be made public and provided to the residents of the area.
+Once the consultation has been completed and measures are set for the license, the result should be made public and provided to the residents of the area.
 This includes the summary of the consultation and explains its effectiveness.

 Enforcement and Monitoring